top of page

 Photos by Romain Mayambi

-A regular collaborator with Early Music Now in Milwaukee, Wisconsin, Alison creates short films inspired by the music of the Medieval, Renaissance, and early Baroque periods.
-Their latest collaboration was released in December 2022 and can be viewed on Early Music Now’s website.
+Alison is passionate about reviving early repertoire.
+In ongoing collaboration with Early Music Now (Milwaukee), she creates music-driven short films inspired by Medieval, Renaissance, and early Baroque works.
+Their latest film premiered in December 2022 and is available on Early Music Now’s website.

-As a young artist, Alison has found a place to thrive at organizations such as The Glimmerglass Festival and Florentine Opera.
-She was a member of Glimmerglass' Young Artist Program in the 2020 and 2021 seasons, where she assisted on a new adaptation of Mozart's The Magic Flute and worked with the company's former artistic director, Francesca Zambello, on Verdi's Il trovatore.
-In December 2020, Alison also joined the Florentine Opera as their Resident Artist Director for the Winter & Spring 2020/21 season, assisting on the Bronzeville La bohème School Tour and assisting director Jill Anna Ponasik on Weill's Mahagonny-Songspiel.
+Earlier in her career, Alison held positions at The Glimmerglass Festival and Florentine Opera.
+A two-season alum of Glimmerglass’ Young Artist Program, she assisted on a new adaptation of Mozart’s The Magic Flute and worked alongside Francesca Zambello on Verdi’s Il trovatore.
+At Florentine Opera, she served as Resident Artist Director during the 2020/21 season, working on the Bronzeville La bohème School Tour and assisting Jill Anna Ponasik on Weill’s Mahagonny-Songspiel.

 C324B105-5431-456E-9F1A-F5356F46AA96.jpeg